craigshoemaker/static-web-apps-cli/readme.md

 swa start ./my-dist
 ```

-If you are using a frontend dev server, the CLI will search the current directory for `staticwebapp.config.json`.
+If you are using a front end dev server, the CLI will search the current directory for `staticwebapp.config.json`.

 ```bash
 # current working directory is searched for staticwebapp.config.json